We empower fellow outdoor enthusiasts who are taking action to protect their fields and lifestyles from climate change

 There are over 60 million outdoor sports enthusiasts worldwide, supporting the lives of over 7.6 million people and generating nearly 90 trillion yen in economic activity.
 While climate change policies and solutions are being led by governments and the business community, the size of the market and the voices of the community cannot be ignored.
 POW's activities, which began in the United States, have had an impact on snow communities around the world, and the POW network now spans 12 countries

-POW JAPAN has also been carrying out various actions since its launch.
+POW JAPAN has also been taking various actions since its inception.

-As partners in these efforts, it has established a cooperative relationship with 21 businesses, brands, and media outlets, including ski resorts in the Hakuba area, and 16 skiers and snowboarders are carrying out educational activities in various locations as ambassadors.
+As a partner in these efforts, it has built a collaborative system with 21 businesses, brands, and media outlets, including ski resorts in the Hakuba area, and 16 skiers and snowboarders are serving as ambassadors, conducting awareness campaigns in various locations.

 As an example of how these efforts are beginning to bear fruit, from February 2nd to 4th, 2020, all electricity used at Hakuba Iwatake Snowfield was supplied with 100% renewable energy, and from February onwards, the Alpine Quad Lift at Hakuba Happo-One Ski Resort has been running on CO2-free electricity all year round